ungureanudaniel/timesheets_app/README.md

   - Will have Integration with external systems via RESTful APIs.

 - **CONTAINERIZATION**:
-  - Docker containerization will be done
+  - Docker containerization will be done with docker compose

 ## Project Structure